|CLICK HERE FOR A LIST OF OUR CHARTERED MEMBERS|

 What will Chartered membership mean for you?

-As a Chartered Member, you will be recognised within the industry as achieving the highest level of membership within our profession, committed to compliance and best practice in payroll and pensions administration and management.
+As a Chartered Member, you will be recognised within the industry as being at the pinnacle of your profession, committed to compliance and best practice in payroll and pensions administration and management.

 Chartered membership is a unique level of membership within the industry and is available to individuals meeting the eligibility criteria.
-Chartered membership is by application only, you do not have to apply if you don’t want to or if you are not in a position to do so.
+Chartered membership is by application only and you should be an existing Full or Fellow member of the CIPP.

 Criteria for Chartered membership